-- 1. 3-5 minutes for brief discussion of the APPI materials (often with faculty members giving marked up essays and hours to the student for later review). - Feedback on your APPI essays is especially critical and be sure to seek it out if - your IRC committee does not have time to sufficiently address it. - 2.
-7-10 minutes for oral presentation of the student's chosen theoretical orientation - 3.
-5-10 minutes for faculty questions about the chosen orientation in general - 4.
-10-15 minutes for oral presentation of the student's conceptualization of the client as well as relevant case material and/or events preceding the tape segment.
-12-15 minutes for playing of the taped segment(s). - 5.
-30-40 minutes for the committee to ask questions primarily related to the student's conceptualization of the client and case material as well as some more general clinical questions.
+- 1. 3-5 minutes for brief discussion of the APPI materials (often with faculty members giving marked up essays and hours to the student for later review). - Feedback on your APPI essays and be sure to seek it out if your IRC committee does not have time to sufficiently address it. - 2.
+Approximately 5-7 minutes for oral presentation of the student's self-selected theoretical orientation - 3.
+15-18 minutes for faculty questions about the chosen orientation. - 4.
+8-10 minutes for oral presentation of the student's formal case presentation. - 5.
+20-25 minutes for the committee to ask questions primarily related to the student's conceptualization of the client and case material as well as some more general clinical questions.
 The general questions may address areas such as ethics, diversity issues, developmental issues, evaluation of clients, diagnoses, psychopharmacology, and the evidence base as well as critiques of the chosen theoretical orientation.
 See the IRC Exam Evaluation form in Appendix D for a more detailed list of the types of knowledge and skills that may be assessed. - 6.
-10-15 minutes for faculty deliberation - 7.
-5-20 minutes oral feedback to the student
+5-6 minutes for the student to review the hypothetical case provided by the committee. - 7.
+5-8 minutes for the student to present their initial conceptualization, clinical impressions, and treatment/intervention ideas about the hypothetical case. - 8.
+15-20 minutes for the committee to ask the student additional questions or considerations on the hypothetical case. - 9.
+8-10 minutes for the committee to deliberate and complete the evaluation form. - 10.
+5-10 minutes oral feedback to the student